TeoMendoza/TerminalFighter/Characters.md

 ## Overview
 Each fighter in Terminal Fighter comes with a unique playstyle, stats, and abilities.
-While all characters share some basic rules and structure, their differences create dynamic and strategic matchups.
+While all characters share the same core rules, their differences create dynamic and strategic matchups.

 ## Shared Traits